surgura/dronecontrol/README.md

 # Drone control
 Quad rotor drone simulation and control.
 Documentation is mainly written for myself, but feel free to read.

+See [rotor torque](rotor_torque.md) on how a drone changes yaw.

 ## Mathematical model
 *The following model only accounts for a single motor.
 Adding the remaining three should be straightforward and does not increase the complexity of the integrals.*

+*The following model only accounts for lift induced by the rotors; rotor interaction with the air in other directions is currently ignored.
+This means no yaw control.
+Coming soon.*

 Rotation of drone in axis-angle representation.